 This workshop session is ideal for all of you that feel you never had enough time to properly update yourself about the new ARCHICAD version.
-The Beam and Column tools’ advancements are one of the main features of ARCHICAD 23.
-In this session you will discover some powerful capabilities in detail, including the new Opening tool.
+The Beam and Column tools’ advancements might be the main features of ARCHICAD 23, but this session is a great opportunity to discover many new powerful capabilities in detail, including the new Opening tool.

 The digital transformation of the building industry faces a wide range of challenges related to collaboration and data exchange methods.
 Therefore, open standards are an important factor in digital transformation to ensure the exchange of data across various disciplines and software providers and to enable seamless collaboration between all those involved in the building process.
 During this 45-minute plenary session, you will learn about both Open BIM workflow using different software solutions in different stages of a project, and the seamless exchange of data through native connections between different BIM and non-BIM solutions.